Colorado Springs Scarring and Disfigurement Attorneys

 The consequences of being inflicted with a physical scar after an accident should never be understated.
 Long after victims have healed from injuries, completed physical therapy, and gone back to work or school, they may still have to deal with a physical reminder of their trauma.
 Self-esteem issues and body dysmorphia may be the result of facial disfigurements, burns, and amputations, and victims should not have to suffer for these scars alone if someone else caused their accidents.

-If you or someone you love suffered a disfiguring injury as a result of someone else’s negligence, you deserve full compensation for your medical bills, recovery, and emotional trauma.
+If you or someone you love suffered a disfiguring injury in Colorado Springs as a result of someone else’s negligence, you deserve full compensation for your medical bills, recovery, and emotional trauma.
 At The Bussey Law Firm, P.C., we work closely with clients to understand how their injuries have affected them following an accident.
 We always advocate for the maximum value of a case and plainly explain your options.
 When you are ready, call The Bussey Law Firm, P.C., at (719) 475-2555 to get a free case evaluation.

 There is always the risk of developing a scar or a disfigurement, if you were in an accident that involved a high-speed vehicle, fire, or hazardous chemicals.
 While advancements in medicine have allowed doctors to treat injuries with minimal scarring, such as with skin grafts, these treatments come at a high price.
 Very few people can afford these costs out of pocket, and insurance companies often dismiss them as cosmetic, making it more difficult for victims to recover compensation.